Hitting the slopes: A spectroscopic view of UV continuum slopes of galaxies reveals a reddening at z > 9.5: Results

-In Bins 1 ($5.5<z<6$) and 2 ($6<z<7$), we see a very clear increase in blueness of $\beta$ at fainter \muv, indicating that either (a) low-luminosity galaxies have a high specific star-formation rate that has been shown to drive bluer $\beta$ values \citep{Narayanan2024}, and/or (b) high-luminosity galaxies have a higher dust content, thereby reddening the $\beta$ at the brighter end of the \muv\ distribution. \citet{Wilkins2013} indeed showed that increasing dust attenuation can explain the relationship between $\beta$ and \muv\ out to $z\sim7$, which is where we see the relationships most clearly.
+In Bins 1 ($5.5<z<6$) and 2 ($6<z<7$), we see a very clear increase in blueness of $\beta$ at fainter \muv, indicating that either (a) low-luminosity galaxies have a high specific star-formation rate that has been shown to drive bluer $\beta$ values \citep{Narayanan2024}, and/or (b) high-luminosity galaxies have a higher dust content, thereby reddening the $\beta$ at the brighter end of the \muv\ distribution. \citet{Wilkins2013} indeed showed that increasing dust attenuation can explain the relationship between $\beta$ and \muv\ out to $z\sim7$, where the do see this relationship clearly in our sample.

-At $z>7$, however, we do not see any clear trends between $\beta$ and \muv.
+However at $z>7$, we do not see clear trends between $\beta$ and \muv.
 We note here that the flux limited nature of our spectroscopic sample does lead to incompleteness at fainter \muv\ at the highest redshifts, which results in only a handful of galaxies fainter than \muv\,$>-18$ found at $z>7$.
 Regardless, the lack of dependence of $\beta$ on \muv\ could be attributed to the impact of dust attenuation on the UV slopes at $z>7$ may not be as significant as it may be at $z<7$, where dust has had time to be produced and grow.

 The galaxies in the redshift bins at $z>7$ span a large range of $\beta$ values, ranging from $-1$ to $-3$.
 The \muv\ range at these redshifts is also relatively well sampled, although as noted earlier there is a missing population of galaxies with \muv\ fainter than $-18$.
 We also note that our $z>9.5$ bin contains two galaxies that are extremely UV-luminous with \muv\ brighter than $-20$, GS-z14-0 at $z=14.3$ and GN-z11 at $z=10.6$, which show relatively red $\beta$ values of $\beta \sim -2.3$.